winston1o1/helper-scripts/readme.md

 # HELPER SCRIPTS
 >>> Built for data professionals by data professionals.

-Note: Despite the tagline, this package can be used by anyone
+Note: Despite the tagline, this package can be used by anyone.

 ## PACKAGE DESCRIPTION
 ### DatabaseHandler